-The recordings are based on an English calendar.
+The recordings are based on the English calendar for the diocese of Westminster.
 If you are using some other calendar then they may therefore be out of step with what you see in the rest of Universalis.
-In particular, the Epiphany, the Ascension etc are celebrated on Sunday and not on their proper days.
+For instance, the Epiphany, the Ascension etc will be celebrated on Sunday and not on their proper days.
 Moreover, the recordings were made before 2015, so they do not include the feast of St Mary Magdalen, because her celebration was, at the time of recording, only a memorial and not a feast.

-Nevertheless, with all these discrepancies we hope that these recordings will be useful to some people, and we present them in that spirit.
+Nevertheless, with all these discrepancies we hope that these recordings will be useful, and we present them in that spirit.